Lukasdotcom/fantasy-manager/README.md

 git clone https://github.com/lukasdotcom/Bundesliga
 ```

+2. Then copy the .env.sample file located in the docker folder.
+Edit the values like mentioned in the file and then put the contents into a file called .env.local in the root folder of the project
-2. Run the command below and the webserver will be exposed on port 3000
+3. Run the command below and the webserver will be exposed on port 3000

 ```
 npm run start